 Love the idea of crafting with nature but not sure where to start?
-Try this simple and fun way to collect nature and create art with the most lovely crafting supplies around!
+These nature printables offer fun ways to collect nature and create art with the most lovely crafting supplies around!
 Crafting with nature is the perfect way to connect kids with nature and helps you ditch plastic crafting supplies for natural and biodegradable material.
-Give it a try today!

 Here is a word of caution before you get started!
 When collecting pieces of nature, try to identify as many as possible and make sure you aren’t collecting anything poisonous or that could cause an allergic reaction.

 Ok, now on to the fun stuff!
 These activities are super easy because you can just print them and go!
 You don’t need to freehand any pictures or search for clip art online.
 Just print and head outside with your kids!

 And guess what??
 There are nature printalbes included in this packet for all year round!
 There are specific labels all four seasons and different types of nature collections.

 Ready to get started?
 Here’s what you’ll need